Table of Contents

 This is a metadata problem, not an implementation problem.
 Slack reliably appears for natural use-case queries like "business messaging" or "team communication."
 Chatwork's positioning as "the Japanese-company business chat" does not consistently surface in the metadata, description, or tag fields agents search against.
 We dissect this pattern more deeply in The MCP discoverability crisis.

 The three forces (rate-limit × error design × discoverability) compound independently.
-Chatwork's 66% is, very roughly, the result of each force shaving 5-15 points off a 90%-band baseline.
-The flip side: addressing each force individually can pull the number back above 85% without touching the OAuth implementation itself.
+Chatwork's struggles can be read as each force independently shaving away at the agent experience.
+The flip side: addressing each force individually can lift the experience step by step without touching the OAuth implementation itself.

-Same OAuth 2.0, but Shopify lands at 94.3% — meaningfully ahead of the rest.
+Same OAuth 2.0, but Shopify stands meaningfully ahead of the rest in our evaluation.
 The reason is structural: Shopify ships four purpose-built MCP servers (Dev, Storefront, Customer Account, Checkout), one per domain.

 Agents can decide "which MCP for which job" with high confidence.
 Compared with single-server omnibus designs (freee's 5-domain integration, Slack's all-in-one API), tool-selection mistakes drop.
-Add the predictable "every store exposes /api/mcp endpoint" pattern and strong documentation of fallback flows, and Shopify pulls 3-4 points ahead of similar-quality competitors (94% across 53 reports).
+Add the predictable "every store exposes /api/mcp endpoint" pattern and strong documentation of fallback flows, and Shopify pulls ahead of similar-quality competitors (based on an early read of 53 reports).

-This is a real-world data point on the "specialized vs. general-purpose" trade-off in large MCP implementations, and KanseiLink data suggests specialized-server architectures get 15-20% better tool-selection accuracy than free-form omnibus servers at scale.
+This is a real-world data point on the "specialized vs. general-purpose" trade-off in large MCP implementations, and KanseiLink's evaluation suggests specialized-server architectures leave agents with fewer tool-selection dilemmas than free-form omnibus servers at scale.

 Vendor priority actions